Phillip

 Phillip shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Phillip has an educational attainment rate significantly higher than broader benchmarks.
-60.1% of its residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 46.8% in the SA4 region.
-This high level of educational attainment positions Phillip strongly for knowledge-based opportunities.
-Bachelor degrees are the most common qualification held by residents at 34.9%, followed by postgraduate qualifications (19.5%) and graduate diplomas (5.7%).
+Phillip's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 60.1% hold university qualifications compared to Australia's 30.4% and the SA4 region's 46.8%.
+This substantial advantage positions Phillip strongly for knowledge-based opportunities.
+Bachelor degrees lead at 34.9%, followed by postgraduate qualifications (19.5%) and graduate diplomas (5.7%).

-Vocational pathways account for 20.5% of qualifications among those aged 15 and above, with advanced diplomas making up 9.5% and certificates 11.0%.
-Educational participation is notably high in Phillip, with 25.9% of residents currently enrolled in formal education.
+Vocational pathways account for 20.5% of qualifications among those aged 15+, with advanced diplomas at 9.5% and certificates at 11.0%.
+Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
 This includes 10.7% in tertiary education, 4.7% in primary education, and 2.7% pursuing secondary education.
-Phillip is anchored by The Canberra College, a substantial educational institution serving 1,169 students as of a recent report.
-Phillip demonstrates above-average socio-educational conditions, with an ICSEA score of 1088.
-Secondary education dominates in Phillip, with 1 school serving the area while primary students typically attend schools in adjacent catchments.
+Phillip is anchored by The Canberra College, serving 1,169 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1088.
+Secondary education dominates with one school in the area, while primary students typically attend schools in adjacent catchments.

 Frequently Asked Questions - Education